-Parents/guardians have 30 calendar days to provide documentation of required health assessment.
+Parents/ guardians have 30 calendar days to provide documentation of required health assessment.
 If documentation is not provided, principals have both the authority and the responsibility to exclude students until proof is presented.

+Important Dates

-Important Dates First Day of School Wednesday, August 25th
+First Day of School

+Monday, August 29th

-Exclusion Day: Friday, September 24th
+Exclusion Day: Thursday, September 29th

+without proof of immunizations, students

-students will be excluded from school starting this day
+will be excluded from school starting this day

-without proof of immunizations